 When the cable is connected, hit Windows_Key + P

 This will bring up a sidebar with four options.
 Please select “Extend”.
 Both monitors combine to offer an extended desktop.
 Windows is joining together the displays to create one expansive canvas.
 For example, if you have a 2560 x 1440 main display with a secondary 1080p screen, your new desktop run at 4480 x 1440, but only a 1080 high on the display with the lower resolution.

 Now execute Houdini MC.
-Click on in-room screen header, hold the left mouse click and drag and drop the window on the second screen.
+Click on the in-room screen header, hold the left mouse click and drag and drop the window on the second screen.
 Now click on the in-room window and press F11 to set it on full-screen mode.

-To monitor (in almost real-time) the content of the in-room screen click on “Capture every 2 seconds” button.
+To monitor (in almost real-time) the content of the in-room screen click on the “Capture every 2 seconds” button.
 Please make sure that the drop-down menu (below the “capture every 2 seconds” button) lists the TV monitor.
 In other words, if Houdini MC captures a picture of your monitor, then click to stop the capture, select the appropriate display and start again.
 Moreover, if you do not use the embedded CCTV system, click and check the “Display on CCTV Panel” option.
 A screenshot of the in-room screen will be illustrated in the CCTV panel.